cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 #### **7. Balanced Governance**
 - Governance decisions balance the need for efficiency with community involvement.
-- The team and community share responsibility for the DAO’s success, with mechanisms to ensure fair participation and accountability.
+- The team and community share responsibility for the DAO's success, with mechanisms to ensure fair participation and accountability.

 #### **8. Ethical and Responsible Practices**
 - The DAO upholds ethical practices, including fair treatment of contributors, responsible allocation of resources, and respect for intellectual property.